Otterpohl/100PrisonersProblem/readme.md

     * Otherwise, the box contains the number of another prisoner, and he next opens the box labelled with this number.
     * The prisoner repeats steps 2 and 3 until he finds his own number or has opened fifty boxes.

 By starting with his own number, the prisoner guarantees he is on a sequence of drawers containing his number.
 The only question is whether this sequence is longer than fifty drawers.

+P(success) = log(2)

+P(success) = 0.30102999566

 ## ⚙️ Installation
 * Clone the repo `git clone https://github.com/Otterpohl/100PrisonersProblem`